nf-core/tools/README.md

 ### Adapting downloads to Seqera Platform

 [Seqera Platform](https://seqera.io/platform/) (formerly _"Nextflow Tower"_) provides a graphical user interface to oversee pipeline runs, gather statistics and configure compute resources.
-While pipelines added to _Seqerea Platform_ are preferably hosted at a Git service, providing them as disconnected, self-reliant repositories is also possible for premises with restricted network access.
+While pipelines added to _Seqera Platform_ are preferably hosted at a Git service, providing them as disconnected, self-reliant repositories is also possible for premises with restricted network access.
 Choosing the `--platform` flag will download the pipeline in an appropriate form.

-Subsequently, the `*.git` folder can be moved to it's final destination and linked with a pipeline in _Seqerea Platform_ using the `file:/` prefix.
+Subsequently, the `*.git` folder can be moved to it's final destination and linked with a pipeline in _Seqera Platform_ using the `file:/` prefix.

 > [!TIP]
-> Also without access to Seqerea Platform, pipelines downloaded with the `--platform` flag can be run if the _absolute_ path is specified: `nextflow run -r 2.5 file:/path/to/pipelinedownload.git`.
+> Also without access to Seqera Platform, pipelines downloaded with the `--platform` flag can be run if the _absolute_ path is specified: `nextflow run -r 2.5 file:/path/to/pipelinedownload.git`.
 Downloads in this format allow you to include multiple revisions of a pipeline in a single file, but require that the revision (e.g. `-r 2.5`) is always explicitly specified.

 ## Pipeline software licences